Roasted Cauliflower with Parmesan

-Eating your vegetables doesn’t have to be boring, and this Roasted Cauliflower is living proof.
+Eating your vegetables doesn’t have to be boring, and this Roasted Cauliflower with Parmesan is living proof.
 It’s roasted along with garlic cloves and shallots until tender and caramelized, then it’s finished with freshly grated parmesan.
-It’s a healthy side dish that the entire family will love!
+It’s a tasty way to eat your veggies!

 In my experience, most people either love cauliflower or hate it.
 I’ve always loved it, even when I was a child.
 My mom used to steam it and I would devour it floret after floret.